raleighlittles/Chrome-AMC-AList-Filter/README.md

-# Background

 # About

-This is a Chrome extension for downloading [Lemon8](https://en.wikipedia.org/wiki/Lemon8) posts.
-Lemon8 is a social media application similar to Instagram, but owned by TikTok.
+This is a simple Chrome extension for filtering out non "A-List" events (ie free) from the showings page.

 # Installation